hide

 Design a life that works for you

-The sheer amount of choice afforded to you as a digital nomad can be a little overwhelming.
-Before you decide that digital nomadism is the life for you, really think about where you want to go.
+The sheer number of choices available to you as a digital nomad can be overwhelming.
+Before you decide that digital nomadism is the path for you, think hard about where you want to go.
 How realistic is it that you can adapt to a particular culture and way of living?
-Is the job you have steady enough and flexible enough to allow you the option of travel?
+Is the job you have steady and flexible enough to allow you the option of traveling frequently?

 Get to know the local culture

-Obviously, if you’re travelling somewhere, it’s because you want to experience it.
-Having that life/work balance is crucial; the last thing you want is to have travelled somewhere incredible, only to be holed up in a rented office space or in your accommodation the whole time.
+The last thing you want is to have travelled somewhere incredible, only to be holed up in a rented office space or your accommodation the whole time.

 Get out and meet people.
-Try the food, go to a local concert, watch some sport - whatever it is you want to do, make sure you’re doing with the aim of absorbing the local flavour.
+Try the food, go to a local concert, attend a sporting event - whatever it is you want to do, make sure you’re doing it with the aim of absorbing the local flavour.
 Travel really is what you make it.

 Check for WiFi